jonbro/neotrellis-monome-3dprint/readme.md

 *Warning!!* Because this enclosure is printed in two parts, it will not have the stiffness or stability of a laser cut enclosure.
 I'm providing these files for folks that have easy access to a 3d printer.

+*Additional warning* the "full" versions here are untested because I don't have a printer to test them on.
+These are even more at your own risk than the other ones.

 ![photo](photo.jpg)

 ## Additional hardware